Susan D. Jones: Education

 Jones trained as a veterinarian and a historian of science, with specialization in the historical ecology of disease, comparative and veterinary medicine, and environment and health.
-She received her Bachelor of Arts degree from the Harvard Radcliffe Institute, after which she obtained her Doctor of Veterinary Medicine degree from the University of Illinois Urbana-Champaign in 1990; and a PhD in History and Sociology of Science at the University of Pennsylvania in 1997 under Charles E. Rosenberg.
+She received her Bachelor of Arts degree from the Harvard Radcliffe Institute, after which she obtained her Doctor of Veterinary Medicine degree from the College of Veterinary Medicine at the University of Illinois Urbana-Champaign in 1990; and a PhD in History and Sociology of Science at the University of Pennsylvania in 1997 under Charles E. Rosenberg.
 Jones has received the Guggenheim Fellowship for her research projects, and has won awards from the Fulbright Program and the National Science Foundation.
 She has offered lectures and summer courses at the University of Vienna, Tsinghua University, Beijing, the University of Cambridge, and the Center for the History of Microbiology/ASM Archives (CHOMA).

 Prior to joining University of Minnesota in 2005, Jones taught at the Department of History at the University of Colorado Boulder, and was a Visiting Scholar at Cambridge University.
 She was a former co-president of the World Association for the History of Veterinary Medicine.